 - Emotional support and help with goal setting

-- Financial support during and after treatment
+- Financial support during and after addiction treatment

 - Stable home environment

-- Accountability for maintaining sobriety
+- Accountability for coping with addiction and maintaining sobriety

 - Unconditional love for inevitable missteps and mistakes along the way